Imo Awka Festival

-Imo Awka festival (Imo Oka or Imoka festival) is an ancient cultural event that is celebrated annually by the people of Awka kingdom in the month of May in order to venerate their gods.
-Imo-Oka shrine is symbolic and it is denoted by the special white-bellied monkey, widely respected and revered as the messengers of the shrine.
+Imo Awka festival (also known as the Imo Oka or Imoka festival) is an annual two-week festival celebrated in May by the people of Awka to venerate their gods.
+The Imo-Oka shrine is denoted by the special white-bellied monkey, widely respected and revered as the messengers of the shrine.

-The festival is basically celebrated to appreciate the Imoka god, for her favours and to request for much better years ahead.
-The festival allows for the people of Awka to look inward and thank the Imoka god for shielding them from external invasion and to pray for peace and prosperity of the town.

 History

-The Imo Awka festival emanated from the worship of the greatest female god revered in Awka, known to be Imoka deity.
-The Imo Awka festival could be traced back to ancient times during the times Awka people were always attacked and threatened by their neighbours.
-One of their terrifying oppressor was King Okoli Ijeoma of Ndikelionwu, who planned to attack their land.
-On getting to know about the planned invasion by King Okoli, the elders of the land sent out delegates to Akoto, a land known to be full of potent herbal doctors, to invite one of them who would develop a charm that would fortify the Awka warriors.

-They returned with a renowned herbal doctor by name Okoyeke.
+The Imo Awka festival emerged from the worship of Imo or Imoka, the greatest female deity revered in Awka.
+The festival can be traced to ancient times, when the Awka people were frequently attacked and threatened by their neighbours.
+One of their oppressors was King Okoli Ijeoma of Ndikelionwu, who planned to invade their land.
+After learning of the planned invasion, the elders of Awka sent delegates to Akoto, a land known to be full of potent herbal doctors, to invite one of them to develop a charm that would fortify the Awka warriors.
+They returned with a renowned herbal doctor named Okoyeke.
 He prepared the charm to fortify their warriors but warned them that the charm must be venerated by the community to become effective.
 The Imoka is described as a protective medicine that aid them to fight their enemies.
 Monkeys were dedicated to the Imoka deity because when Nwafia people laid siege to attack the people of Awka, the Imoka gods sent his emissaries the monkeys in the forest to inform them of attack.
 They sense the danger and repelled the attack and defeated their enemies.
 Hence it became a taboo to kill or eat the meat of monkeys until date with severe consequences.